 In cases where an ethical allegation is made and we are unable to resolve the investigation quickly, we will issue an expression of concern to the article to make it clear that an investigation is still ongoing.

-In cases where a conclusion is unclear or where we are unable to make a fair decision due to conflicts of interest or lack of information, we will publish an expression of concern regarding the paper.
-An expression of concern will appear on the online version of the paper at the abstract level, so it is visible to all readers, including non-subscribers.
+In cases where an investigation’s conclusion is unclear or where we are unable to make a fair decision due to a conflict of interest or lack of information, we will publish an expression of concern regarding the article.
+If issued, an expression of concern will appear on the online version of the article, prior to the paywall to ensure full transparency and visibility.